spine/spine.site/app/views/docs/ajax.md

 Notice the ID change; the server has substituted the client-side generated ID with it's own one.
 Spine takes this all into account, and will refer to the record by its server-side ID in the future.
 For more information on how this works, see the [Rails integration guide](<%= docs_path("rails") %>).

+##A note on API design

+Ideally, when presenting an Ajax API to Spine apps, you should abstract out as much of the model data and application logic as possible.
+Make the API as simple as possible.
+When you're building APIs, it's good to get into the mindset of an API client.
+Approach it as if you knew nothing about the database schema or backend.
+What are the fundaments that you, as a client, need from the service?
+What's the simplest abstraction?
+Then you'll have a good API.

+One good example is the `user_id` and `User` model relationship.
+A common pattern present in applications is scoping by a user.
+In other words, a logged in user owns a particular resource, and can only perform actions on its own resources.
+Every resource has a `user_id`, which scopes it by a particular user.
+This is a classic example of a relationship you don't need to expose in your API.
+Every request to the API already has the current logged in user specified in the session cookies - you don't need to specify it again in the API schema.

 ##Setting the Host

 By default, Ajax requests are relative to the current domain.
 If your Ajax endpoint is remote, you'll need to set the `host` property: